Pointe Marin, Novato CA (94949): Homes for Sale & Complete Neighborhood Guide

 Thinking Pointe Marin?
 Let's Talk.

-As a Pointe Marin resident and Marin REALTOR with 20+ years of experience, I can give you the on-the-ground detail that no aggregator site can match — from which Breakers model sells fastest to how CFD brackets actually affect your monthly.
+As a Pointe Marin resident and Marin REALTOR® with 20+ years of experience, I can give you the on-the-ground detail that no aggregator site can match — from which Breakers model sells fastest to how CFD brackets actually affect your monthly payments.
+My pricing calls come from row-level BAREIS MLS data, not portal estimates.

 Search Homes